kellylougheed/java-pset4/README.md

 Choose **one** of the sorting algorithms below.
 Mild algorithms should be review from CS50; medium and spicy algorithms should be new!
 For your algorithm...

 * Research it!
+Save your sources.
 * Provide the **Java code**.
 There is no need to write the algorithm from scratch -- you may find code on the internet and cite it.
 * Write a **paragraph** about how the algorithm works.
-Reference and explain specific lines of the code to demonstrate your understanding of the algorithm.
+Reference and explain specific lines of the code to demonstrate your understanding of the algorithm. **Cite your sources** at the end -- just URLs are OK.

 Mild:
 * Selection Sort